VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-db-access/02-read-content-from-a-database.md

 **2. Create an Entity class**

-We are going to implement an Entity class that represents a fruit.
+We are going to implement an Entity class that represents a Fruit.
 This class is used to map our object to a database schema.

 First, we need to create the java class file.
 For that, you need to click on the following link which opens the empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}

-Then, copy the below content into the file (or use the `Copy to editor` button):
+Then, copy the below content into the file (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/Fruit.java" data-target="replace">
 package com.example.service;